wp-plugins/thanks-you-counter-button/readme.txt

 == Changelog ==
 = 1.7 =
 * 19.09.2010
 - You can use a single global thanks counter button beyond the posts and pages.
-Place <?php echo thanks_button('Thank You', true); ?> somewhere on your blog page using theme files and you and your visitors will see it.
+Place this PHP code &lt;?  echo thanks_button('Thank You', true); ?&gt; somewhere on your blog page using theme files and you and your visitors will see it.
 - Uninstall cleanup feature (uninstall.php) is added: plugin deletes all its options and database tables .
 - Usage of deprecated since WordPress 3.0 staff is excluded.
 Plugin is fully compatible with WordPress 3.0 now.
 - shinephp.com news section is added to the plugin Settings page.